LZ-TimHunold/Builder/README.md

 # Development

-Development is done via [node.js](http://nodejs.org) powering a static server for rendering routed pages; along with tasks such as compiling `.scss` files into `.css` and building `.js` files from many others.
+Development is done via [node.js](http://nodejs.org) and along with GulpJs for tasks such as compiling `.scss` files into `.css` and building `.js` files from many others.
 This is needed for working on additional assets/pages.
 The process is doumented below.

 ## Setup